 Food sensitivities or intolerances are different from food allergies.

 Food sensitivities are not life threatening.
-Moreover, the National Health Service (NHS) in the United Kingdom explains that sensitivity to specific foods causes bloating, nausea, wind, and abdominal pain after a person eats the food.
+Moreover, the National Health Service (NHS) in the United Kingdom explains that sensitivity to specific foods causes bloating, nausea, flatulence, and abdominal pain after a person eats the food.

 By contrast, food allergy occurs when the immune system treats certain food as an infection.
-This causes allergy symptoms, such as wheezing, itching, and skin rashes, and it can be life threatening.
+This causes allergy symptoms, such as wheezing, vomiting, itching, and skin rashes, and it can be life threatening.
 If someone experiences a food allergy, they should seek immediate medical advice.

 At-home food sensitivity tests are not scientifically proven to pinpoint food sensitivities.
-A person should not change their diet in line with at-home food sensitivity results without seeking medical advice first, as they may be cutting out food groups that keep the diet balanced.
+A person should not change their diet in line with at-home food sensitivity results without seeking medical advice first, as they may be cutting out food groups that keep their diet balanced.